creatvie-introvert/sudologic/README.md

 - **Content Architecture**: Logical grouping of UI controls (e.g., hints, timer, reset, pencil mode).
 - **Accessibility Standards**: WCAG-aligned features to ensure inclusive access.
 - **Grid System & Layout Strategy**: Custom CSS grid is used to build a precise and consistent layout.
-- **User Feedback Machanisms**: Visual cues such as highlights, hover states, disabled buttons, and confirmation modals guide the user experience.
+- **User Feedback Mechanisms**: Visual cues such as highlights, hover states, disabled buttons, and confirmation modals guide the user experience.
 - **Game Board Design**: Features include bold 3x3 sectioning, dynamic styling on input, and intuitive interaction zones.
 - **Touch-Friendly Interactions**: Designed with large tap targets and adequate spacing for mobile users.
 - **Accessibility Enhancements**: Includes logical tab order, aria labels, screen reader support, focus outlines, and support for prefers-reduced-motion.

-*Relevant wireframes and user flows can be found in the [UX Articts Folder](docs/ux-artifacts)*
+*Relevant wireframes and user flows can be found in the [UX Artefact Folder](docs/ux-artefact)*

-By carefully considering all five planes SudoLogic aims to provide a seamless, enjoyable puzzle experience that balances functionality with emotional satsfaction.
+By carefully considering all five planes SudoLogic aims to provide a seamless, enjoyable puzzle experience that balances functionality with emotional satisfaction.